1712n/wall-e/src/prompt/markdown/documentation_extraction.md

 - Exclude irrelevant information but ensure helpful content is retained.
 - Do not alter the original content.
-- Do not add personal interpretations, formatting, or additional comments.
 - Ensure all output is enclosed within the <relevant_documentation> tags.
-Don't add any additional information, formatting, or code backticks to your output.
+Don't add any additional formatting or code backticks to your output.